jiaoshuntian/ivory-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b><a href="#postgresclusterspecdatasourcepgbackrest">pgbackrest</a></b></td>
         <td>object</td>
-        <td>Defines a pgBackRest cloud-based data source that can be used to pre-populate the the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
-The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new PostgreSQL cluster</td>
+        <td>Defines a pgBackRest cloud-based data source that can be used to pre-populate the the IvorySQL data directory for a new IvorySQL cluster using a pgBackRest restore.
+The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new IvorySQL cluster</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecdatasourcepostgrescluster">postgresCluster</a></b></td>
         <td>object</td>
-        <td>Defines a pgBackRest data source that can be used to pre-populate the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
-The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new PostgreSQL cluster</td>
+        <td>Defines a pgBackRest data source that can be used to pre-populate the IvorySQL data directory for a new IvorySQL cluster using a pgBackRest restore.
+The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new IvorySQL cluster</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecdatasourcevolumes">volumes</a></b></td>